Spectral Diffusion Models on the Sphere: Diffusion Models in the Frequency Domain for Spherical Data

 where $\tilde{\mathbf{w}}$ is a standard Brownian motion on $\mathbb{R}^{L^2}$.
 Consequently, the forward diffusion SDE in the frequency domain may be equivalently written as

 and the reverse-time drift involves the term

 where the score $\hat{\mathbf{s}}$ is taken with respect to the law of $\hat{\mathbf{a}}$ under this non-isotropic noise.

-This formulation makes explicit that the only departure from the Euclidean score-based diffusion framework of~\cite{song20} lies in the covariance structure of the driving noise, which here reflects the spectral symmetries and redundancy inherent to real-valued spherical signals. \end{remark}
+This formulation makes explicit that the fundamental difference from the Euclidean score-based diffusion framework of~\cite{song20} lies in the covariance structure of the driving noise, which here reflects the spectral symmetries and redundancy inherent to real-valued spherical signals. \end{remark}

 \begin{remark}[Consistency with reverse-time theory] The forward spatial-domain SDE~\eqref{eq:forwardSDE} is a linear diffusion with additive, state-independent noise.
 Since the spherical DFT operator $U$ is linear and deterministic, applying $U$ to the forward SDE yields a forward diffusion process in the frequency domain whose driving noise is the Gaussian process $\tilde{\mathbf{v}}(t) = U\mathbf{w}(t)$.